 - K-12, GED, College and beyond, especially for those who can't attend because they are in medical care, incarcerated, home bound, and the like.

-Our most important criteria is that your education, your improved situation in life, also help the greater community.
+Our most important criteria is that your education improves your situation in life and helps the greater community by who you become in the process.
 We are looking for motivated individuals who want to work toward a better life which will eventually help others.
 We have adopted the following goals for education in the lives of those who are awarded personal scholarships to help you form a proposal or application:

 If you say to yourself something like this, we might be able to help.